Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 If her coat is trimmed, grooming sessions every three days should suffice.

-That is unless she’s gotten into something messy or it happens to be shedding season.
+That is unless she’s gotten into something messy or it’s shedding season.

 Use the proper tools like a slicker brush to get rid of loose hair.

-If you encounter any snarls or tangles, use your fingers to pick them apart.
+If you find any snarls or tangles, use your fingers to pick them apart.

 Their ears in particular are delicate because the skin at the edges is very thin.